Omnidirectional type inference for ML: principality any way: Overview

 \paragraph{\Geninst-directional type inference}

 \parcomment{\ML (and \geninst) have a fixed order}

-Most \ML type inference algorithms proceed in a fixed order when typechecking let-bindings $\elet \x \ea \eb$: first typecheck the definition $\ea$, generalize its type, and then typecheck the body $\eb$ under the extended environment. \Geninst-directionality, originating from \PolyML (\cref{sec/overview/polytypes}), leverages this ordering to resolve overloaded or ambiguous constructs in a \emph{principal} way.
-The key point is that this ordering reveals which types are \emph{known}, namely types that are fixed by generalization---and therefore stable enough to guide disambiguation.
+Most \ML type inference algorithms proceed in a fixed order when typechecking let-bindings $\elet \x \ea \eb$: first typecheck the definition $\ea$, generalize its type, and then typecheck the body $\eb$ under the extended environment. \Geninst-directionality leverages this ordering to resolve ambiguous constructs in a \emph{principal} way.
+The key idea is that this ordering reveals which types are \emph{known}, namely types that are fixed by generalization---and therefore stable enough to guide disambiguation.
+We call this approach \geninst-directional (read as ``\textbf{pi}-directional'') type inference, reflecting that \textbf{p}olymorphic expressions must be typed before their \textbf{i}nstances.